Codes over Trees: Introduction

-One of the classical problems in graph theory is finding a minimal spanning tree (MST) for a given graph.
+Another interesting problem for the tree distance is the study of the size of balls according to the tree distance. {This investigation is useful not only for applying the sphere packing bound on codes over trees, but also for other applications}.
+For example, in~\cite{Davies} it was claimed that recent research on nanotechnology discovered that structures of DNA molecules can be constructed into trees or lattices, and that future synthesis techniques may use physical constraints to enforce tree structures on the written base.
+The authors of~\cite{Davies} introduced the \textit{tree trace reconstruction problem}, in which the goal is to reconstruct a tree from several of its copies while each copy can have node deletions.
+In this case, the size of the tree balls may be useful.
+Another approach deals with graph matching, i.e., the problem of finding a similarity between graphs~\cite{Ganassali,Llados}.
+Graph matching is an important tool used for example in computer vision and pattern recognition.
+One of the problems under this setup is to find a \textit{model graph}, which represents the prototype symbol, as a subgraph in an \textit{input graph} that represents a diagram, which is also called \textit{subgraph isomorphism problem}~\cite{Llados}.
+If the model graph cannot be found exactly in the input graph, then the goal is to find a subgraph that is close to the model graph while the similarity is determined by edit operations on the nodes and edges.
+This problem is also studied for trees called \textit{subtree isomorphism problem}~\cite{Shamir}, and the size of balls of trees may be useful for this problem.
+Lastly, one of the classical problems in graph theory is finding a minimum spanning tree (MST) for a given graph.
 While the MST problem is solved in polynomial time~\cite{Kruskal,Prim}, it may become NP-hard under some specific constraints.
 For example, in the degree-constrained MST problem ($d$-MST)~\cite{Raidl,Raidl2,Krishnamoorthy,Zhou}, it is required that the degree of every vertex in the MST is not greater than some fixed value $d$.
 In another example, the goal is to look for an MST in which the length of the simple path between every two vertices is bounded from above by a given value $D\geq 4$~\cite{Raidl3}.
 One of the common approaches for solving such problems uses \emph{evolution algorithms} (\emph{EA}).
 Under this setup, the goal is to find a feasible tree to the problem by iteratively searching for a candidate tree.
 This iterative procedure is invoked by using \textit{mutation operations} over the current tree in order to produce a new candidate tree.
 These mutation operations typically involve the modification of edges in the tree and as such are highly related to the tree distance.
-Thus, in order to analyze the complexity of such algorithms it is necessary to study the size of the balls according to the tree distance.
+Thus, in order to analyze the complexity of such algorithms, it is necessary to study the size of the balls according to the tree distance.
 In fact, in~\cite{Gottlieb} the size of the radius-one ball was computed for all trees with at most 20 vertices.
-According to this computer search, it was observed that the smallest size of the ball is achieved when the tree is a star, while the largest for a line.
+According to this computer search, it was observed that the smallest size of the ball is achieved when the tree is a star tree (i.e., the tree has one node connected to all other nodes), while the largest for a path tree (i.e., the tree has two leaves and the degree of all other nodes is two).
 In this paper, we establish this result for any number of nodes in the tree as well as for any radius.
-Furthermore, it is shown that the size of the radius-$t$ ball ranges between $\Omega(n^{2t})$ (for a star tree) and $\cO(n^{3t})$ (for a line tree), while the average size of the ball is $\Theta(n^{2.5t})$.
+Furthermore, it is shown that the size of the radius-$t$ ball ranges between $\Omega(n^{2t})$ (for a star tree) and $\cO(n^{3t})$ (for a path tree), while the average size of all balls is $\Theta(n^{2.5t})$.